AnisaEJ/AnisaEJ/README.md

 - 🌱 I’m currently learning web development.
 - 💞️ I’m looking to collaborate on a website project.
 - 📫 How to reach me Discord.
-- ⚡Fun Fact: Listen to over 6 horus of music everyday. :)
+- ⚡Fun Fact: Listen to over 6 hours of music everyday. :)